 In this article we look at the 3 things expats need to consider when purchasing property in the Amsterdam area.
 These are (1) the location of the property, (2) the price/budget/property type and (3) the process of buying.

-An initial question to ask is which district or neighbourhood in Amsterdam would you prefer to live in?
-Would you be happy living in the city centre?
-Or in one of the outer suburbs?
-How would you feel about living in a multicultural community or in a town outside of Amsterdam?
+An initial question to ask is which district or neighbourhood in Amsterdam would you like to live in?
+Would you prefer having a place closer to the city centre?
+Or in one of the more outer suburbs?
+How about a town outside of Amsterdam?
 Let’s look at some options:

-City Centre – the heart of the action and busy with tourists/visitors although you can find many quiet back streets.
-Premium properties such as 17th century canal houses are very expensive and many are used as commercial offices.
-Residential prices in the centre have risen partly from the “AirBnB effect” with many investors snapping up apartments to let out to visitors for short term rentals.
+City Centre – the heart of the action and normally busy with tourists/visitors although you can find many quiet back streets.
+Premium properties such as 17th century canal houses are extremely expensive and many are used as commercial offices.
+Residential prices in the centre are out of reach for many potential buyers.

 Just west of the centre, the Jordaan district is a popular-but-expensive choice for apartments with picturesque canals, independent shops and a communal atmosphere.